rayan-rathore/Quiz-Game-Python-OOP/README.md

-# Quiz-Game-Python-OOP
-A command-line True/False quiz game built with Python using Object-Oriented Programming principles and the Open Trivia Database API.
 # Quiz Game 🎯

 A command-line True/False quiz game built with Python using Object-Oriented Programming principles and the Open Trivia Database API.